knpuniversity/rest/knpu/delete.rst

       When I request "DELETE /api/programmers/UnitTester"

 After deleting a resource, what should the endpoint return and what about the status code?
-There's not total agreement on this, but one common approach is to return a 204 status code, which means "No Content".
-It's the server's way of saying "I completed your request, but I really don't have anything to say back to you".
+People argue about this, but one common approach is to return a 204 status code, which means "No Content".
+It's the server's way of saying "I completed your request ok, but I really don't have anything else to tell you beyond that".
 In other words, the response will have an empty body:

     # features/api/programmer.feature
     # ...